 - Increased risk of bowel cancer (especially ulcerative colitis).

-Inflammatory bowel disease can also cause problems affecting other parts of the body - for example, arthritis, skin conditions, eye inflammation, liver problems and bone loss.
+IBD can also cause problems affecting other parts of the body - for example, arthritis, skin conditions, eye inflammation, liver problems and bone loss.

 What is the outlook?